Programming-M30299/week-16-dart-code/README.md

 dart main.dart "John Smith" 21
 ```

-Analyze the code with the `dartanalyzer` command, for example:
+Analyze the code with the `dart analyze` command, for example:

 ```bash
 dart analyze pract16.dart